mpetuska/klip/README.md

 # Modules
 * `:library:klip-api` - main runtime library
 * `:plugin:klip-gradle-plugin` - gradle plugin to manage kotlin compiler plugins
-* `:plugin:klip-common-plugin` - shared code between plugins (should not have any dependencies)
 * `:plugin:klip-kotlin-plugin` - kotlin compiler plugin for jvm & js that does the actual work
 * `:plugin:klip-kotlin-plugin:klip-kotlin-plugin-native` - kotlin compiler plugin for native that does the actual work
 * `sandbox` - a playground to test local changes from consumer end